Something old: Folklore

 Another compilation of the era frames this poem as "a Lancashire version", as contrast against a Leicestershire recitation that "a bride on her wedding day should wear—'Something new, Something blue, Something borrowed'...", and so omits the "something old".
 The authors note that this counters other regional folklore warning against the wearing of blue on the wedding day, but relates the use of the colour to phrases like "true blue" which make positive associations with the colour.

 The final line "and a sixpence in her shoe" is a later Victorian addition; the coin should be worn in the left shoe.

 In 1894, the saying was recorded in Ireland, in the Annual Report and Proceedings of the Belfast Naturalists' Field Club, where it was attributed to County Monaghan folklore.

 The wearing of the five items detailed in the rhyme is still popular in the UK and US.

 Historical examples

+In 1981, at the wedding of Prince Charles and Lady Diana Spencer, the bride wore: